Stremio/stremio-addon-sdk/README.md

 - Publishing an add-on through HTTP(s)
 - Publishing an add-on through IPFS
-- Building a static version of your add-on with [.publishToDir](./docs/README.md#addonpublishtodir)
 - Publishing your add-on link to the [public Add-on collection](https://api.strem.io/addonscollection.json) with [.publishToCentral](./docs/README.md#addonpublishtocentral)
-- Creating a homepage for your add-on that includes an "Install Add-on" button with [.publishToWeb](./docs/README.md#addonpublishtoweburl)
+- Creating a homepage for your add-on that includes an "Install Add-on" button

 ## Testing